Actors, Actors, Actors!

 Direct by being direct: You don’t have to yell or demean people to get your point across.
 You do need to be direct with them.

 If an actress is supposed to be on mark A, but she is on mark B, that’s okay.
-Just communicate with her.
+Communication will save the day.
 Let her know your vision for the scene and how she fits within it.

 If you have an actor struggling with a certain emotion during a scene, communicate with him.
 Let him know why the character is feeling that emotion and allow the actor to fill in the details.
 You will be amazed at what a person can accomplish with the right set of instructions.